mira-merkell/clap-clap/README.md

 ## Example (ping-pong delay)

-You can find the full source code of the example [here].
-In the example, we implement a feedback delay with ping-pong effect.
+Let's implement a feedback delay with ping-pong effect.
+You can find the source code of the example [here].

 ```rust
 #[derive(Default)]